HenestrosaDev/audiotext/README.md

 ![Main](docs/main-system.png)

 **Audiotext** transcribes the audio from an audio file, video file or microphone input into one of the 74 different languages it supports, along with some of their dialects.
-You can transcribe using [**WhisperX**](https://github.com/m-bain/whisperX) or the [**Google Speech-to-Text API**](https://cloud.google.com/speech-to-text).
+You can transcribe using the the [**Google Speech-to-Text API**](https://cloud.google.com/speech-to-text) or [**WhisperX**](https://github.com/m-bain/whisperX), which can even translate the transcription or generate subtitles!

-If you use the **WhisperX** transcription method, you can translate the input audio into any other language you want (although, according to **OpenAI Whisper**, the only official language supported is English) and generate subtitles in `.srt` and `.vtt` format.

 <details>
   <summary>List of supported languages</summary>